-- 2.24 There should be a local health strategy jointly with social services and housing departments, under the new public health remit of local authorities. - 2.25 Operationally, child and family services should include: physical health, child mental health and social services, including child protection. - 2.26 There should be clear care pathways between these services.
-Subsequent care requires evidence of follow up and not being lost when returning to the community (when they are most vulnerable and in need of services). - 2.27 Measurement of outcomes across physical, developmental and psychosocial child domains.
+- 2.24 There should be a local health strategy jointly devised with social services and housing departments, under the new public health remit of local authorities. - 2.25 Operationally, child and family services should include physical health, child mental health and social services, including child protection. - 2.26 There should be clear care pathways between these services.
+Subsequent care requires evidence of follow-up and not being lost when returning to the community (when children and families are most vulnerable and in need of services). - 2.27 Measurement of child outcomes across physical, developmental and psychosocial domains.